-High teacher/student ratio along with flexible approach to teaching hours as well as electronic libraries.
+High teacher/student ratio along with flexible approach to teaching hours.

 Students appreciate the support of teachers.

-Thetic exchange visits in the framework of Erasmus+ program is an excellent practice, which be maintained as much as possible.
+The programme is capable of accommodating students with diverse backgrounds and varying demands.

+Strong administrative support to the students towards Erasmus+ mobility.

 A list of problem areas to be dealt with, followed by or linked to the recommendations of how to improve the situation.